krzyspmac/GameEngine/README.md

 with MacOS/iOS, Windows & Linux.
 Most of the engine is platform agnostic.
 Only a small, specific parts of this software deal with the target platform like the actual renderer.

+This is a work in progress.
+Work done in no particular order and no set end-goal in mind.
+There's some metal in C++ implementation here.
+Some sprite management.
+Some LUA scripting added to the project.
+In the worse case scenario maybe it helps someone that dreams of building their own game engine from scratch ;)

 ## Idea behind it

 The general idea is to... write a 2D game engine.
 Mostly for educational purposes.